-The game has three endings and only one of them is a good one.
+The game has three endings, and only one of them is a good one.
 The good ending shows the girl escape from the madhouse.
-Anna is terrifying atmospheric horror game and must be played at night for maximum scarefest.
+Anna is a terrifying atmospheric horror game and must be played at night for maximum scarefest.

 The developers of Candles did a brilliant job with lighting and sound effects.
 Getting stuck in the dark will certainly make you feel a bit uneasy and panicky.
-Sound effects do enhance the scare factor, the blowing winds, the sudden silence and the eerie imp laughter can really scare the candlelights out of you (pun intended).
-A must-play indie horror game, and did I tell you it’s free?
+Sound effects do enhance the scare factor; the blowing winds, the sudden silence, and the eerie imp laughter can really scare the candlelights out of you (pun intended).
+It's a must-play indie horror game, and did I tell you it’s free?

 3. The Path

 The Path is one of the most ground-breaking indie horror titles to date.
-A short PC game, The Path is a dark version of the Little Red Riding Hood.
+A short PC game, The Path is a dark version of Little Red Riding Hood.
 The outcome of the game totally depends on the actions chosen by the player.
-There’s a good ending and bad ending associated with your actions.
-Good ending gets triggered with the girl safely reaching her grandmother’s place if the player chooses to stick to a “safe path”, but a scary ending is around the corner if she gets a bit wayward and encounters a wolf.
+There is a good ending and a bad ending associated with your actions.
+The good ending gets triggered with the girl safely reaching her grandmother’s place if the player chooses to stick to a “safe path,” but a scary ending is around the corner if she gets a bit wayward and encounters a wolf.

-The game is quite on the shorter side, but does give you the thrills.
+The game is on the shorter side but does give you the thrills.
 The creepy forest and the equally scary grandmother’s house can be quite a frightening gameplay experience.
-The game is played in third-person and can roughly be called a survival horror game.
+The game is played in the third person and can roughly be called a survival horror game.

 4. The Corridor

-At the middle of the night, you wake up for no apparent reason, only to find trapped in a long dark corridor.
+In the middle of the night, you wake up for no apparent reason, only to find yourself trapped in a long dark corridor.
 The hallway slowly turns into an endless maze, giving you plenty of tense moments before you find a way out of the corridor.

 5. Among the Sleep

 Nothing can get scarier than witnessing horror from a toddler’s perspective.
-Among the Sleep, an upcoming indie horror title, puts you into the booties of a two year old and presents a never-before-seen survival horror experience.
-The scary adventures of a defenseless baby wandering around an abandoned house, its dark attic and a surreal, but eerie Alice in Wonderland-like environment is truly unimaginable.
+Among the Sleep puts you into the booties of a two-year-old and presents a never-before-seen survival horror experience.
+The scary adventures of a defenseless baby wandering around an abandoned house, its dark attic, and a surreal but eerie Alice in Wonderland-like environment is truly unimaginable.

-Developers did a great job in bringing something innovative to this genre.
-The game’s scare levels is similar to games like Slender or Amnesia, but it’s more frightening because it presents horror through the eyes of a helpless toddler who’s only way of tackle is either to run away or hide behind an object to avoid getting spotted by a creepy strangers.
+Developers did a great job bringing something innovative to this genre.
+The game’s scare levels are similar to games like Slender or Amnesia, but it’s more frightening because it presents horror through the eyes of a helpless toddler whose only way of tackling is either to run away or hide behind an object to avoid getting spotted by creepy strangers.

-The game focuses on object-interaction, which will help a toddler escape.
-You don’t have any access to weapons, so there’s a total survival horror games in our hands.
-As of writing this compilation, the game is still in the pipeline and will soon get released for PC.
+The game focuses on object interaction, which will help a toddler escape.
+You don’t have any access to weapons, so there’s a total survival horror game on our hands.

 6. Penumbra: Black Plague

-One of the best run-and-hide survival horror games, Black Plague can make your skin crawl if played at night.
-The game is an exploration-based first-person survival horror game that totally focuses on a player’s wit to survive a monster menace.
+As one of the best run-and-hide survival horror games, Black Plague can make your skin crawl if played at night.
+The game is an exploration-based, first-person survival horror game that totally focuses on a player’s wit to survive a monster menace.
 Taking advantage of mechanical puzzles and using stealth tactics, the player must confront the darkness and avoid monster attacks at all costs.

-Pixel horror can be scary at times, especially if it is backed by an eerie background score and some real scary sound effects.
-Hide is one of those games that guarantee a terrifying few minutes of play even though the visuals are not that excellent.
+Pixel horror can be scary at times, especially if it is backed by an eerie background score and some really scary sound effects.
+Hide is one of those games that guarantee a terrifying few minutes of play, even though the visuals are not that excellent.

-The visuals, although pixilated, gives you the old video cassette archive look, with grainy filter to increase the scare levels.
-The sound effects are top-notch, the distant church bell rings, muffled footsteps on a snowy area and wind.
+The visuals, although pixilated, give you the old video cassette archive look, with a grainy filter to increase the scare levels.
+The sound effects are top-notch, the distant church bell rings, muffled footsteps on a snowy area, and wind.
 You can download Hide from Super Friendship Club for free.

 There might be very few indie horror game titles out there, but all are downright scary.
-Erie is the newest experimental horror game that does not disappoint at all.
+Erie is an experimental horror game that does not disappoint at all.
 It gives those heart-pounding moments from the very first scene.

 9. Amnesia: The Dark Descent

-Amnesia is a survival horror masterpiece from the makers of Penumbra series.
+Amnesia is a survival horror masterpiece from the makers of the Penumbra series.
 Inspired by H.P.
 Lovecraft’s works, the game offers plenty of spooky moments.
-Your character, an Amnesia patient, suddenly finds himself trapped in a creepy castle.
+Your character, an amnesiac patient, suddenly finds himself trapped in a creepy castle.
 You will need to help him find a way out, but things get scarier once The Gatherers start stalking you.
-These monsters are some of the grotesque entities you may have ever seen.
-You just cannot escape their wrath and the best way to avoid them is not fall in their way.
+These monsters are some of the most grotesque entities you may have ever seen.
+You just cannot escape their wrath, and the best way to avoid them is not to fall in their way.

 Outlast is one of the scariest games like Slender.
 The game is set in a spooky asylum (one of the best creepy places in most horror games).
 You play the role of an investigative journalist on a mission to find out the mystery behind strange occurrences at an asylum.

 If we go by the trailer, then we can see that the game boasts terrific graphics.
-The blood spatters, graphic visuals and the unsettling fear that creeps in when you see someone trapped in a haunted asylum is perfectly captured in this game.
-Looking at the trailer video, I can say that the game looks promising and might be one of the scariest indie horror titles of 2013.
+The blood spatters, graphic visuals, and unsettling fear that creeps in when you see someone trapped in a haunted asylum is perfectly captured in this game.
+Looking at the trailer video, this game might be one of the scariest indie horror titles of 2013.